parledoct/parledoct.github.io/_notes/Public/recipes/environment-setup-with-docker.md

 <script id="asciicast-vY9XqvToi13S6iWjKBIOrDvix" src="https://asciinema.org/a/vY9XqvToi13S6iWjKBIOrDvix.js" async></script>

 If you get the expected output above then you're ready to start using Docker!
-Let's set up the environment we'll use for all the [Parledoct tutorials now](parledoct-tutorials-environment).
+Let's now get familar with the general process for setting up [Parledoct tutorial enviroments](parledoct-tutorials-environment).